randomdevice/digital-menu-app/README.md

-To simply use the app, GO TO https://robo-ramsay.web.app/.
+To use the application, go to https://robo-ramsay.web.app/.
 No need to run an executable.

 The application is available on a hosted website https://robo-ramsay.web.app/ (port will close on 5/30/2021), so it is unecessary to install to run the app locally from your machine, but feel free to follow the guide below to run the repo.